Data-Driven Debugging for Functional Side Channels: Related Work

 \section{Related Work}

-\textbf{Noninterference.} Noninterference was first introduced by Goguen and Meseguer~\cite{goguen1982security} and has been widely used to enforce confidentiality properties in various systems~\cite{sabelfeld2003language,terauchi2005secure,almeida2016verifying}.
-The work~\cite{DBLP:conf/ccs/ChenFD17} defines $\varepsilon$ bounded noninterference that requires the resource usage behavior of the program executed from the same public inputs differ at most $\varepsilon$.
-The functional noninterference allows us to consider various notion of distance norms on noise models and mitigation policies.
+\textbf{Noninterference.} Noninterference notion~\cite{goguen1982security} has been widely used to enforce confidentiality in various systems~\cite{sabelfeld2003language,terauchi2005secure,almeida2016verifying}.
+Previous works~\cite{DBLP:conf/ccs/ChenFD17,DBLP:conf/icse/nilizadeh} extend the classical notion of noninterference with relaxed notions called $\varepsilon$-bounded noninterference.
+We adopt the well-established noninterference definition to the functional setting with various noise models.

-\textbf{Detection of information leaks.} Various techniques have been used to detect information leaks ~\cite{backes2009automatic,MolnarPSW05,DBLP:conf/ccs/ChenFD17}.
-Molnar et al.~\cite{MolnarPSW05} propose \textit{program transcript model} to detect timing side channels.
-This model captures a class of side-channel attacks in which the adversary can see the entire control-flow.
-Molnar et al.~\cite{MolnarPSW05} do not quantify classes of observations.
+\textbf{Static Analysis for side channels.} Various works~\cite{DBLP:conf/ccs/ChenFD17,antonopoulos2017decomposition, doychev2015cacheaudit,wang2017cached,TOSEM19} use static analysis for side-channel detections.
+Chen et al.~\cite{DBLP:conf/ccs/ChenFD17} casts the noninterference property as 2-safety property~\cite{barthe2004secure} and uses Cartesian Hoare Logic~\cite{barthe2004secure} equipped with taint analysis~\cite{livshits2005finding} to detect side channels.
+These static techniques rely on the taint analysis that is computationally difficult for real-world Java applications.
+The work~\cite{landman2017challenges} reported that 78\% of 461 open-source Java projects use dynamic features such as reflections that are problematic for static analysis.
+We use dynamic analysis that handles the reflections and scales well for the real-world applications.